LispCookbook/cl-cookbook/error_handling.md

 ### Custom error messages (:report)

-So far, when throwing our error, we saw this default text in the
+So far, when signaling our error, we saw this default text in the
 debugger:

 ```